NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 catalog zone MUST be ignored (but the older copy of the catalog zone SHOULD be left running subject to values in SOA fields).

+## New member zones

-If there is a clash between an existing member zone's name and an incoming member zone's name (via transfer or update), the new instance of the zone MUST be ignored and an error SHOULD be logged.
+If there is a clash between an existing zone and an incoming member zone's name (via transfer or update), the new instance of the zone MUST be ignored and an error SHOULD be logged.

 When zones are introduced into a catalog zone, a primary SHOULD first make the new zones available for transfers before making the updated catalog zone